milaboratory/docs/docs/mixcr/reference/mixcr-findAlleles.md

 # `mixcr findAlleles`

 Finds V- and J-gene allelic variants in a given sample(s).
-As result MiXCR creates a new [repseq.io](ref-repseqio-json-format.md) reference library and re-aligns clonotypes against this library with allelic variants.
+As result MiXCR creates a new [repseq.io](ref-repseqio-json-format.md) reference library and re-aligns clonotypes against it.

 ![](pics/findAlleles.svg)

 Note that clontypes passed as input must be cut by and fully covered by the same [gene feature](mixcr-assemble.md#core-assembler-parameters).
 So, for example `.clns` files with [contigs](overview-analysis-overview.md#contig-assemblymixcr-assemblecontigsmd), must be assembled using [`assembleContigs`](mixcr-assembleContigs.md) with `--cut-by` option.

-Allele inference algorithms applies different different strategies to identify allelic variants with sufficient statistical significance.
-The algorithm for B-cells allows to reliably discriminate between somatic hypermutations, hot spots and real allelic variants.
+Allele inference algorithms applies different strategies to identify allelic variants with sufficient statistical significance.
+The algorithm for B-cells reliably discriminate between somatic hypermutations (including those in  hot spot positions) and real allelic variants.

 ## Command line options